Convex-Dev/design/cad/002_values/README.md

 #666
 ```

-Addresses are logically equivalent 63-bit positive integers, though they are not intended for use in calculation.
+Addresses can be considered equivalent to 63-bit positive integers, though they are not intended for use in calculation.
 Note that Longs could have been used for this purpose, however a specialised Address value type has some additional advantages:

 - A separate notation for Addresses makes them more clearly visible in code.
 - We can apply additional security validation and prevent some user errors (e.g. getting argument orders wrong and passing an asset quantity instead of an address which might produce unexpected results...)
-- The implementation can be made slightly more optimised
+- The implementation can be made more optimised

 #### Blob